-Many catheter products being manufactured today have eyelets that are polished.
-Polishing the holes makes the edges much smoother, which allows for a more comfortable catheterization with less friction.
+Many catheter products today have polished drainage eyelets.
+Polishing the drain holes makes the edges much smoother, which may feel more comfortable.

 Size and Shape of Catheter Eyelets

 The catheter eyelets can vary from brand to brand in terms of shape and size.
 Larger eyelets may allow urine to drain a little faster, as will having two or more eyelets versus just one.
 Smaller or fewer eyelets will allow the urine to flow a little more slowly from one’s bladder.
 However, this also depends upon the brand itself, as some catheter types may also have more narrow interior passages due to their unique layering, which could also account for slower drainage.

 Another point to take into consideration is that the shape of the catheter eyelets may also play a role in how comfortable a catheter may feel.
 In an in vitro study in 2014, researchers looked at how eyelet shape affects the surface tissue of the urethra.
-It was determined that wider drainage eyelets allowed more tissue to dip into the hole, which may create a feeling of discomfort, irritation, or friction.
+Wider drainage eyelets allow more tissue to dip into the hole, which may create a feeling of discomfort, irritation, or friction.
 This might be another aspect to consider when looking at your catheter options.

 Finding a Catheter That’s Right For You